chrisboyd/MapChat/README.md

 ## Challenges

-Map generation: This can be a blackbox in the prototype, but could be interesting or necessary to design.
+Map generation: This can be a blackbox in the prototype, but could be necessary to design.

 1. Handcraft maps for major cities (New York, Tokyo, Delhi . .), or start with Ontario and do the major cities. probably not feasible